orxshi/tailor/README.md

 # tailor

-tailor is a spatially load balancing flow solver which can operate on three-dimensional overset meshes.
+tailor is a spatially load balancing flow solver which can operate on three-dimensional moving overset meshes.

 ## Why use overset grid technique